Blog

 How to monitor risk over time?

-A well-built portfolio drifts over time: a position that rises a lot eventually weighs too much, and assets that were once uncorrelated can become correlated in periods of stress.
-Regularly monitoring concentration, correlation between lines and sector exposure is essential.
+Hence the importance of rebalancing: periodically bringing the allocation back toward its target by trimming what has grown too much.
+Monitoring concentration, correlation between lines and sector exposure is essential.
 InvestIQ applies this logic at the portfolio level with an aggregated health score and correlation alerts when two positions become too linked.

 What mistakes should you avoid?